 - Stuck on the Apple logo on boot

-- Constant movement of the cog or progress bar on startup
+- The constant movement of the cog or progress bar on start-up

 - Kernel panic message